 - a.
 In defining and approving strategic orientations and risk management policies.
-Within the RAF framework, the Committee provides assessments and proposals necessary for the Board of Directors to establish and approve the risk appetite and risk tolerance; - b.
+Within the RAF framework, the Committee provides assessments and proposals necessary for the Board of Directors to establish and approve the risk objectives (so called "risk appetite") and the "risk tolerance"; - b.
 In verifying the correct implementation of strategies, and management policies for risks and the RAF; - c.
-In establishing policies and the processes for assessing corporate activities, including checking that the price and conditions of Poste Italiane's transactions with its BancoPosta customers are consistent with its business model and risks strategies.
+In establishing policies and the processes for assessing corporate activities, including checking that the price and conditions of Poste Italiane's transactions with its BancoPosta customers are consistent with its business model and risks strategies

-The Committee may request BancoPosta's control functions to perform checks on specific operating areas, concomitantly informing the Chair of the Board of Statutory Auditors, the Board of Directors, and the Chief Executive Officer, except in cases where the subject of the requested check specifically regards the activity thereof.
+The Committee may request that BancoPosta's control functions perform checks on specific operating areas, simultaneously informing the Chair of the Board of Statutory Auditors, the Board of Directors, and the Chief Executive Officer, except in cases where the subject of the requested check specifically regards the activity thereof.

-Lastly, without prejudice to the powers of the Remuneration Committee, the Control and Risk Committee, Risk and Sustainability Committee ascertains that the incentives underlying the BancoPosta Ring-fenced Capital's remuneration and incentive system are consistent with the RAF.
+Lastly, without prejudice to the powers of the Remuneration Committee, the Control and Risk Committee ascertains that the incentives underlying the BancoPosta Ring-fenced Capital's remuneration and incentive system are consistent with the RAF.

-Activities conducted by the Control and Risk Committee in 2021
+Activities carried out by the Control and Risk Committee in 2022

-The following table shows the calendar of meetings held by the Control and Risk Committee in 2021.
+The following table shows the calendar of meetings held by the Control and Risk Committee in 2022.